nkluba/chessresults_FIDE_combine_data/README.md

 # Chess Tournament Data Pipeline

-Automated data extraction pipeline for youth chess tournaments and FIDE profile enrichment per participant from chess-results.com.
+Automated data extraction and analytics pipeline for chess tournaments from chess-results.com with FIDE profile for players and Streamlit analytics dashboard.

-The script performs browser-driven tournament search, link collection, player table extraction, and FIDE profile parsing.
+The project supports two runtime modes:
+- `scrape` for data collection
+- `dashboard` for data exploration

+All data is stored in DuckDB inside a Docker-mounted folder.

 ---